-About a month ago Twitter announced that it had suspended nearly 1,000 accounts it linked to a:
+About a month ago, Twitter announced it had suspended nearly 1,000 accounts that the website linked to a:

 Naturally, Twitter offered no evidence to support that very broad, damning assertion.

 (I also wrote an article previously about a Creepy Twitter Email Regarding The Russians.)

 There was no similar Hong Kong statement regarding the bans of Cuban accounts.
 Yet, I have a feeling the exact same happened here.

 Twitter is a social service that has grown to be a worldwide means of communication, not much different from phone service or mail.
 Yet, Twitter along with most social media remain unregulated “private businesses”.
 How “private” are they when they control the flow of information for millions of susceptible individuals that use them?

 Twitter purges dozens of Cuban reporters just before president’s speech

 Dozens of Cuban journalists with millions of followers combined were on the receiving end of a blanket Twitter ban, without explanation, just moments before the Cuban president delivered a much-awaited address on fuel shortages.